 As it turns out, when blockchains work properly they are uncensorable.
 Unless a government or corporation can take over a large percentage of the nodes on a blockchain network, the information maintained by the network will continue to be propagated correctly, even when some nodes are trying to purge or manipulate the contents.
 The only option governments face is to cut their population off from accessing the networks, and this requires a high degree of control over all Internet traffic (as has been achieved, for example, by China).
 This is why fighting against national ‘firewalls’ is so important.

 While any one new blockchain system has a high likelihood of failing, the large number of current experiments will produce systems that have the potential to be transformative on a global scale.
-One of the most exciting possibilities is that we may end up with a UBI built outside of existing government budgets as part of a cryptocurrency.
-A variety of projects are currently attempting this, including Circles and Duniter.
+One of the most exciting possibilities is that we may end up with UBI built outside of existing government budgets as part of a cryptocurrency.
+A variety of projects are currently attempting this, including Circles and the $UBI token.